 General Statement of Purpose

-Whether an employee raises issues with a supervisor or through another channel, the Company is committed to protecting employees from unlawful retaliation and discrimination for their having properly disclosed or reported illegal or unethical conduct.
+Whether an employee raises issues with a supervisor or through another channel, the Company is committed to protecting employees from unlawful retaliation and discrimination if they properly disclose or report potentially illegal or unethical conduct or unsafe or unhealthy working conditions in good faith.
 In an effort to further these commitments, this policy:

-- Establishes guidance for the receipt, retention, and treatment of verbal or written reports received by the Company regarding potential violations of the Company’s Code of Conduct, violations of applicable laws, fraud, accounting and auditing matters, and unethical business practices, whether submitted by Company employees or third parties (“Reports”);
+- Establishes guidance for the receipt, retention, and treatment of verbal or written reports received by the Company regarding potential violations of the Company’s Code of Conduct, violations of applicable laws, fraud, accounting and auditing matters, unsafe or unhealthy working conditions, and unethical business practices, whether submitted by Company employees or third parties ("Reports");

 - Establishes guidance for providing a means to make Reports in a confidential and anonymous manner; and

 - Makes clear the Company's intention to discipline, up to and including termination of employment, any person determined to have engaged in retaliatory behavior.

 Receipt of Concerns

 The Company recognizes that employees may not always feel comfortable raising concerns to a supervisor.
 There are other ways employees and third parties may express concerns and make Reports.
 Reports may be made to:

 - Navex Global, an independent company engaged to administer the Company's Ethics and Compliance Hotline.
 Click here for an up-to-date list of telephone numbers by country.